solo-io/gloo/docs/content/guides/dev_portal/_index.md

 ![]({{% versioned_link_path fromRoot="/guides/dev_portal/img/portal-api-2.png" %}})

-Before we test our interactive document, we need to port forward the Gloo gateway proxy (which the document expects to be listening at `localhost:8080`):
+Before we test our interactive document, we need to port forward the Gloo Edge gateway proxy (which the document expects to be listening at `localhost:8080`):

 ```